 - Fine-grained Policies to control what resources engineers can create, what parameters they can use, how many approvals a run needs, what tasks you execute, what happens when a pull request is opened, and where to send notifications.

-- Self-service infrastructure with Blueprints, so developers can request and manage their own stacks without giving up guardrails or central control.
+- Self-service infrastructure with Templates and Blueprints, so developers can request and manage their own stacks without giving up guardrails or central control.

 - Drift detection and optional automated remediation, so you see and fix configuration drifts before they become incidents.